Archivos de Neurociencias (Archives of Neuroscience) does not issue nor does it receive payments for the sending, processing and publication of texts.

 The works sent must be unpublished and their authors must not submit them for consideration by other publications simultaneously.

-Archivos de Neurociencias will now publish in English.
+Archivos de Neurociencias will now publish in English and Spanish.
 It is the responsibility of the author to guarantee the content and translation of the articles postulated.
 Likewise, the editorial team suggests contacting the following translators if required:

 Translation of medical articles from Spanish to English.